rafid29mehda/ECG-Denoising-and-Anomaly-Detection-Using-Signal-Processing-and-Unsupervised-Learning/README.md

 - Apply wavelet-based denoising to eliminate high-frequency noise.
 - Detect anomalies using unsupervised learning (Isolation Forest).
 - Visualize results and save outputs for reproducibility.
-- Organize the codebase in a modular, professional structure for GitHub.

 ## Dataset
 - **Source**: Synthetic ECG data generated using the `neurokit2` library.